jetbrains-academy/javascript-course/Operators/Logical operators/task.md

 Access to the warehouse is granted only if all 3 conditions are met at the same time:
 - The pass has warehouse access enabled.
 - It’s not a guest pass.
-- Pass is not blocked.
+- The pass is not blocked.

-Fill in the blanks to get the correct result
+Fill in the blanks to get the correct result.